 At SUNY Geneseo, Bilocerkowycz teaches creative nonfiction, poetry, and introductory multi-genre writing courses.
 Courses include advanced nonfiction workshops on topics such as Speculative Nonfiction, Revision, The Lyric Essay, Researching the Self, and The American Essay, as well as an upcoming Ukrainian literature course (Spring 2023).

-A practical course in the writing of creative nonfiction.
-Student assignments in the genre are the focus of discussions, both in class sessions and individual conferences with the instructor.
+A practical course in the writing of poetry, using student assignments in the genre as a central means in discussions both in class sessions and individual conferences with the instructor.

 ENGL 402: Senior Sem in Creative Writing

 This is the capstone class for English majors pursuing the creative writing track.
 Students will select, revise and polish work for presentation at their Senior Reading.
 In addition, students will learn all aspects of staging a literary event, including publicity and advertising.
 Finally, students will learn the practical skills of pursuing a literary life beyond Geneseo.